 A student sent me this interesting essay about social media and the digital divide.
 Could you go 30 days without the internet ?
 Check it out :

 When you open your laptop and go on the internet there is an unlimited amount of information available to you.
 In fact, in today’s society people are constantly connected to what’s going on around the world because of the internet.
 This daily action is often taken for granted because it is so common.
+DAS installation companies make sure that you have access to it 24 h per day.
 People have gained power, millions, and fame from social media.
 Many would argue that there are negative aspects to a generation being so engage in online activities.
 However, I believe that the internet and social media are important for intellectual growth and socializing.
 Imagine having no internet.
 Although this thought seems farfetched to you and me it is a reality to many people around the world.

 After learning about the Digital Divide I decided to bring attention to the issue by going without television and communication technology for 1 months.
 According to the International Telecommunications Union in Bangladesh, Myanmar, and Ethiopia less than 1% of the people are connected to the internet.
 I sought to find out how not being connected to the technology that many of us take for granted affects would affect my life.